PIXELPIXELAU/buildpartners/content/_index.md

   overline: Commercial Design & Project Management
 intro:
   overline: Commerical Design & Project Management
-  heading: Boutique commercial design and building project management services
+  heading: We partner with our clients to deliver premium building services including
+    space design, quantity surveying, project management and retail and venue maintenance.
   src: uploads/001-8-84-wises-rd-office-hq.jpg
-  content: |2-

-    We specialise in creating office spaces which inspire your team and help you grow your business.
+  content: "\nOur clients are high-end retail and hospitality as well as expanding

-    Speak to one of our friendly team members about your next project
+    businesses across Australia and New Zealand.
+If you need a partner to help your business with its workspaces or specialist attention for your project, Build Partners can help.  \n\nSpeak to one of our friendly team members about your next project"
 whatwedo:
   headline: Heading
 whowework: